elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, because they got created before Symbols got implemented into JavaScript.
+  <div><strong>Interview Response:</strong> No, because toString and valueOf came before Symbols debuted in the JavaScript codebase.
 They are regular string-name methods.</div><br />
-  <div><strong>Technical Response:</strong> No, because they got created before Symbols got implemented into JavaScript.
+  <div><strong>Technical Response:</strong>No, because toString and valueOf came before Symbols debuted in the JavaScript codebase.
 They are regular string-name methods.
 If there is no Symbol.toPrimitive, JavaScript tries to find them.<br /><br />
   </div>
   </div>
 </details>